 Morse became assistant professor of law at the University of Oregon in 1929.
 Over the next few years he gained national recognition as an arbitrator of industrial disputes and served as a member of the National War Labor Board (1942-44).

 A member of the Republican Party, Morse was elected to the Senate in 1944.
 On the left of the party, Morse's liberal views made him a target of Joseph McCarthy.
-However, Mansfield was extremely popular in Oregon and he was able to survive McCarthy's claims that he was a Communist sympathizer.
+However, Morse was extremely popular in Oregon and he was able to survive McCarthy's claims that he was a Communist sympathizer.
 Although an anti-Communist, Morse continued to support the civil liberties of members of the Communist Party.
 He also signed the Declaration of Conscience, a document that attacked the abuses of McCarthyism.

 Morse was an advocate of Afro-American civil rights and fought for the desegregation of the District of Columbia and upset senators from the Deep South by inviting black leaders to meetings in the Senate.